How to Become a Home Inspector in Alabama (2026 Guide)

 Currently, the state-level licensing status is Required.

-Before conducting any paid inspections, candidates must complete 120 Hours of state-approved training.
+Before conducting any paid inspections, candidates must complete 120 Hours + 35 inspections OR 35 Hours + 100 inspections of state-approved training.
 Getting the right education is the most critical step to ensure you pass the exams and meet local standards.

 2. Examination and Governing Body

 According to state regulations overseen by the Alabama Division of Construction Management, applicants must pass the required tests.
-In this state, the specific exam requirement is: NHIE.
+In this state, the specific exam requirement is: NHIE + ASHI Standards and Ethics Exam.

 3. Insurance Requirements